qouteall/qouteall-blog/Cognitive-biases.md

 People tend to see false pattern from random things.
 This effect is [apophenia](https://en.wikipedia.org/wiki/Apophenia).

-If there are two lights, the first flashes in 70% probability and the second flashes in 30% probability, when asked to predict which light flashes next, people tend to try to find patterns even if the light flash is purely random.
-The optimal strategy is to not try to predict and always choose the first which has larger probability.
+If there are two lights, the first flashes in 70% probability and the second flashes in 30% probability, when asked to predict which light flashes next, people tend to try to find patterns even if the light flash is purely random, having correct rate about 58%.
+The optimal strategy is to not try to predict and always choose the first which has larger probability, having correct rate 70%.
 [Reference](https://www.jneurosci.org/content/jneuro/20/6/RC64.full.pdf)

+Related: most people cannot actually behave randomly.
+An example: [Aaronson Oracle](https://people.ischool.berkeley.edu/~nick/aaronson-oracle/).

 ### Confusing correlation as causation